hymergroup/hexon-docs/source/includes/_intro.md

 # Introduction

-Welcome to the BD Lease API!
-You can use our API to publish, update and remove resources to our database of cars and advertisers.
+Welcome to the HYMER API!
+You can use our API to publish, update and remove resources to our database of cars and advertisers and advertisements.
 Before you can start using our API, please request a `Client ID` and `Client Secret` for your application.

 # API Version